m0wmt/audio-guestbook/JOURNAL.md

 3D model of replacement microphone: <img src="./images/gpo706-3d-mic.jpg" alt="3D Model" width="300">

+Have too long recording sorted.
+Sound a tick every second for the last 15 seconds and then end the recording.
+Will need a leaflet letting people know how long they can have to record a message.
+If phone is left off the hook for some reason morse code (SOS) will play via the handset speaker until the handset is replaced.

+Think I have all the recording logic sorted now, just needs lots of testing to make sure!!

 ### Development Tasks:
 * Play .WAV file through handset speaker - Done.
 * Identify handset and PRESS button connections on the phone and detect states on Teensy - Done.